eaas933/noughtsandcrosses/README.md

 ![image](https://github.com/eaas933/noughtsandcrosses/assets/64386451/5cc22cfc-213f-4140-b096-6f52f7c7270c)

+These summaries are automatically updated as the games are played in the console so they can showcase livetime information!

 Work in progress Feature:
 - Finish implementing the algorithm with the computers being effectively unbeatable.
 ("computer_1()" in the console to activate the computer for "x" and "computer_2()" in the console to activate the computer for "o").